 A one-term introduction to the elements of the differential and integral calculus, intended for students majoring in other departments.
 Offered on demand in Jan Term.

-GEP, Minor credit.
+Quantitative GEP requirement.
+4.000 MTH 110, or equivalent.
+Mathematics GEP, Minor credit.

 MTH 117: DATA SCIENCE I